 Band Assembly passes laws, allocates revenue, ratifies appointments of commissioners, and oversees the Office of Management and Budget and the Office of the Revisor of Statutes, and more.

-Band Assembly conducts formal business every Wednesday at 10 a.m.
-The option to view the Band Assembly meetings in-person at the Government Center or via live-streaming.
+Band Assembly conducts formal business every Wednesday at 10 a.m during regular legislative session.
+You may view the Band Assembly meetings in-person at the Government Center or via live-streaming.

 - With the new website going live, please find the Band's Constitution and Statutes on the Tribal Register.

 Secretary-Treasurer, Speaker of the Assembly